ajibolagenius/3d_todo_tobamsgroup/docs/FAQ.md

 ### What's the target frame rate for 3D animations?

 The app targets 60fps for smooth animations but will automatically adjust quality to maintain at least 30fps on lower-end devices.

+### Does the app support search and filters?

+Yes.
+You can search tasks by title/description and filter by status and priority.
+The search input is debounced for responsiveness.

 ### Does the app work well on mobile?